IKEA PLACE APP

-Accurate down to the millimeter
+Accurate down to the millimetre

 Michael Valdsgaard explains IKEA Place makes use of Apple’s ARKit augmented reality platform and takes the experience to a whole new level.
 The app is easier to use and places photorealistic furniture items in the frame at the touch of the screen.
-Furniture is correctly sized down to the millimeter and you can walk right up and get a close up look at fabrics and colors.
+Furniture is correctly sized down to the millimetre and you can walk right up and get a close up look at fabrics and colours.
 Of the 2200 items that can be tried for size, most are larger items found in the living room, such sofas and coffee and dining tables.

 It could eventually be that you put in contact lenses and you don’t need to look at a phone anymore.
 We’re really right at the beginning of the big bang with AR and understanding just how it can make everyday life better for people.